debaduttacodes/debadutta-patra/README.md

-- 👋 Hi, I’m @debadutta2015
+- 👋 Hi, I’m @debaduttapatra
-- 👀 I’m interested in learning how to develop programs, how to code and many other fun stuffs.
+- 👀 I’m passionate about building software, solving problems, and exploring new technologies.
-- 🌱 I’m currently learning Web Development & C programming!
+- 🌱 I’m currently learning Java, Full-Stack Web Development (MERN + modern tools), and Data Structures & Algorithms (DSA).
+- 💻 I’ve completed C and C++ and now focusing on advanced backend, frontend, and algorithmic problem-solving.
+- 🚀 My goal is to create impactful projects, contribute to open-source, and grow as a skilled developer.